pcaressa/WTF/README.md

 |    255   | any number         |

-Notice that the parentheses, which are also special characters, have priority 0: this means that they are not compiled but rather do something during compiling.
+Notice that the parentheses, which are also special characters, have priority 0: this means that they are not compiled but rather they do something during compiling.
 Namely, since they alter the priority of compilation, making all stuff enclosed between them with highest priority, they do the following:

 - `(` pushes on `_DSTK` a fake word `(0, NIL, NIL)` which has priority 0 (no compiled word has it!).
 - `)` pops items from `_DSTK` and compiles them on `_CSTK` until the fake element `(0, NIL, NIL)` is found (and removed).

-Since `_DSTK` is a stack, parentheses nesting is guaranteed to work the expected way!
+Since `_DSTK` is a stack, parentheses nesting is guaranteed to work in the expected way!

 Notice also that the minus sign is reserved for difference, so that the negation of a number needs a different symbol, we choose `NEG` so that `NEG x` is the same as `0 - x`.